GraphBLAS/SuiteSparseSessions/Session5/README.md

 - If locking fails, the JIT is disabled (perhaps too pessimistic, as Tim notes)

 **Key Quote:**
 > "I'm paranoid.
-What if you have 2 different applications that are both calling graph laws, and they both want to compile the same jit kernel at the same time.
+What if you have 2 different applications that are both calling GraphBLAS, and they both want to compile the same jit kernel at the same time.
 That's just going to be a mess.
 I have a file locking mechanism."
 [00:40:08]

+**NOTE:** File locking is removed in GraphBLAS 10.1.1.
+Not all file systems support it.
+If two applications want to use GraphBLAS at the same time, each can be given their own JIT cache.
+With internal critical sections, the cache is protected if a single application wants to compile multiple JIT kernels in parallel.

 ---

-## Kernel Creation and Macrification
+## Kernel Creation and Macrofication

 ### Kernel Families and Encoding [00:34:38]
 [![00:34:38](https://img.youtube.com/vi/vUKnfYX-o1Y/default.jpg)](https://www.youtube.com/watch?v=vUKnfYX-o1Y&t=2078s)